Chemistry: Generation 2+

-IONIS-C9Rx, also known as BIIB078, is a Generation 2+ antisense drug designed to reduce the production of the mutated chromosome 9 open reading frame 72 (C9ORF72) gene.
-A mutation in the C9ORF72 gene results in an inherited form of amyotrophic lateral sclerosis (ALS), referred to as C9ORF72-ALS, the leading known genetic cause of ALS worldwide.
+IONIS-C9Rx, also known as BIIB078, is an investigational antisense medicine designed to target mutant chromosome 9 open reading frame 72 (C9ORF72) RNA.
+It is in development for patients with a genetic form of amyotrophic lateral sclerosis (ALS) called C9ORF72-ALS or C9-ALS, which is the most common genetic form of ALS worldwide.
 There is substantial evidence that this mutation is responsible for a toxic gain of function repeat expansion that can lead to rapid progressive loss of motor neurons in people with C9ORF72-ALS.
-C9ORF72-ALS is a fatal disease characterized by muscle weakness, loss of movement, difficulty in breathing and swallowing.

 About Amyotrophic Lateral Sclerosis